ASaiVivek/WWDC-2020/README.md

 # WWDC-2020-Alien-Guys-Quiz
-This is my first attempt in trying swift code and submitting a quiz made using swift playgrounds.
+This is my first attempt in trying swift code and submitting a quiz made using swift playgrounds.I used answers module for making it.

--Here are few Screenshots:
+-Here are the Screenshots:

 ![screenshot1](/Screenshots/SS_1.png)